Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Preliminary discussions

 The corresponding one--dimensional microscopic model is based on the following arguments.
 The movement of particles is described according to $\dot{x}_i =u_i$, where $x_i=x_i(t)$ and $u_i=u_i(t)$ are the time-dependent position and speed, respectively, of vehicle $i$.
 If not specified, the quantities are assumed at time $t$.
 In Lagrangian coordinate the particles move along with the trajectory.
 The local density at time $t$ is defined as

-where $\dx$ is the typical length of a vehicle and $\tau_i=1/\rho_i$ describes the relative distance evolving.
+where $\dx$ is the typical length of a vehicle and $\tau_i=1/\rho_i$ describes the dynamics of the ``relative distance''.
 The index $j(i)$ identifies the interacting vehicle for a car $i$.
-Let us assume, without loss in generality, that cars are ordered as $x_i < x_{i+1}$, $\forall\,i$.
+Let's assume, without loss in generality, that cars are ordered such that $x_i < x_{i+1}$, $\forall\,i$.
 Then, under this hypothesis, we have $j(i)=i+1$.
-Therefore, the distance between $i$ and $i+1$ car evolves as
+Therefore, the distance between the $i^\text{th}$ and the $(i+1)^\text{th}$ car evolves as follows: